samsuh/MaybePay/README.md

 # MaybePay

-*Blockchain micropayments with no minimum size*
+_Blockchain micropayments with no minimum size_

 [![Demo video](./assets/video-icon.png)](https://www.youtube.com/watch?v=flhXOMp9hWI)

 ## Run the Frontend

-MaybePay is just on the polygon testnet for now and has hardcoded values allowing you to run the frontend without any additional setup.
+MaybePay is on the polygon testnet for now and uses hardcoded values to make testing the frontend smoother for hackathon purposes.

 1. Follow the instructions at [/frontend/README.md](./frontend/README.md)